StreetSupport/mhp/site/content/action-groups/womens-homelessness-inclusion.md

     **L﻿atest news:**

-    D﻿igital skills sessions will run on the 1st Wednesday of each month as part of the Pankhurst drop-in
+    D﻿igital skills sessions will run on the 1st Wednesday of each month as part of the Pankhurst drop-in from 12-2pm.
+For more information on this month's weekly women's-drop, please click on the link below:

     <!--StartFragment-->